paullepoulpe/master-thesis/src/08_Evaluation.md

 # Evaluation

 To illustrate the usefulness of the optimizations we presented, we evaluate them on a series of practical examples.
-In the following section we present benchmark results that show how `SoA` and loop fusion interefere positively.
+In the following section we present benchmark results that show how `SoA` and loop fusion interfere positively.

 ## Methods
 All of our experiments were performed on a server with four `18-core` `Xeon E7-8890 2.50GHz` CPUs and `1007GB` of RAM.
-We use two apps (TPCHQ1 & TPCHQ6) from the TPC-H benchmark[^1eval] suite implemented in Delite.
+We use two apps (TPCHQ1 & TPCHQ6) from the `TPC-H` benchmark[^1eval] suite implemented in Delite.
 We compile each app four times with one of the following configuration:

 - No loop fusion & no `SoA`
 - Only `SoA`